lngovn/sequelize-typescript-model-migration/example/README.md

 Run `yarn migrate:up` to migrate create all necessary tables, foreign keys, indexes in your database.

 Run `yarn migrate:down` to remove all tables, foreign keys, indexes from your database.

+Modified models and run `yarn start` to generate new migration files from the previous one.